6d7a/asnr/README.md

 It aims to be suitable for `no_std` environments and `wasm-unknown` targets.
 For a start, the asnr transcoder will provide support for UPER encoding rules, but transcoding can be easily customized by implementing the crate's `Encoder` and `Decoder` traits.

+The ASNR transcoder de- and encodes messages by composing functions that handle the de-/encoding of generic ASN1 types like SEQUENCEs or INTEGERs.
+In the current implementation, that choice has led to a lot of boxing and unboxing, but I hope to find a more efficient solution in the future.
+The advantage of this design is that authors of custom encoders and decoders have pretty much all of the information concerning the data element as it's specified in an ASN1 specification, including constraints, even comments up to a certain degree.